Azure/iot-identity-service/docs/packaging.md

 ## Package dependencies

-The binaries and libraries shipped in this package only depend on OpenSSL.
+The binaries and libraries shipped in this package only depend on OpenSSL (v1.0 on CentOS 7, v1.1 on other supported distributions).

 If you plan to use a PKCS#11 library with KS to store your cryptographic keys in an HSM or TPM, you will need to install this library and its dependencies in accordance with your HSM manufacturer.